undeMalum/portfolio/content/posts/marimo-overview/index.md

 +++
 title = "Marimo as the successor to Jupyter Notebook." date = "2025-09-21T16:39:19+02:00"
-#dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
+#dateFormat = "2006-01-02" # This value can be configured for per-posBut DAGs give us more than just protection against hidden states.
+Because dependencies are explicit and **interactivity** is built-in, marimo notebooks don't care about **cell order**.
+You can rearrange cells however you like without breaking execution — something Jupyter can't guarantee.
+The **interactive** execution will still follow the logical dependency order defined by the DAG. date formatting
 author = "Mateusz Konat"
 authorTwitter = "" #do not include @
 cover = "images/marimo-logotype-thick.svg"